What Are The Two Main Types Of Nucleic Acids

 RNA: The Versatile Messenger

-RNA plays a crucial role in translating the genetic information stored in DNA into proteins.
-Unlike DNA, RNA typically exists as a single-stranded molecule, although it can fold into complex three-dimensional structures.
+RNA makes a real difference in translating the genetic information stored in DNA into proteins.
+Unlike DNA, RNA typically exists as a single-stranded molecule, although it can fold into complex three-dimensional structures That's the whole idea..

 Key Characteristics of RNA: